legend402/vite-plugin-auto-api-types/README_EN.md

       excludeUrls: [/^\/assets/, /\.(svg|png|jpg)$/], // Exclude URLs that do not need to be intercepted
       typeFileName: 'auto-api-types.d.ts', // Generated type file name, default: api-types.d.ts
       debounceDelay: 1000, // Debounce delay (ms), default: 1000
+      responsePath: 'result.records', // Specify the path to extract types from API responses, generate types only for this part
       moduleMap: {
         // Modular type configuration, generate types for specific URLs into independent files '/api/user': 'user',       // Generate types for requests starting with /api/user into user.d.ts